perrelet/restic-backup-scripts/README.md

 Source `.env.restic` from `.bashrc` if you want to be able to run restic easily from the command line.

-Comment out or remove lines in `all-backups.sh` that you do not need.
+Comment out or remove lines in `run-all.sh` that you do not need.
 For example, if you do not have a MySQL database, comment out the `./mysql-backup.sh` line.